-Before Esselstyn, before Ornish, there was Nathan Pritikin… an unlikely candidate to launch a lifestyle medicine revolution.
-He wasn’t a doctor; wasn’t a dietician.
+Before Esselstyn, before Ornish, there was Nathan Pritikin.
+An unlikely candidate to launch a lifestyle medicine revolution, he wasn’t a doctor, wasn’t a dietician.
 He was an engineer.
-And so when he got diagnosed with heart disease in his 40s he was not satisfied with the medical professions fatalism.
-This was, after all, at a time when doctors still preferred Camels.
+And so, when he got diagnosed with heart disease in his 40s, he was not satisfied with the medical profession’s fatalism.
+This was, after all, a time when doctors still preferred Camels.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.